FAQ – Will You Trade Engineering For Equity?

 - Skin in the Game.
 (What value does the Equity provider put on the proposition?)

 We recognize that all of these are subjective judgements on our part.
 If you contact us, please understand that decisions to help (or not) as an equity partner do not tread on your vision or dreams.
-Our decisions do not say we believe you will be successful (or not), they only say we do (or don’t) have space in our timing and resources or we do (or don’t) feel it’s a match.
+Our decisions do not say we believe you will be successful (or not), they only say we do (or don't) have space in our timing, and resources, or we do (or don't) feel your concepts are a match.

 History Says . . .